sirisian/ecmascript-types/README.md

 const [b, ...c] = F(); // b is 2 and c is [3]
 const { a:d, b:e } = F(); // d is 1 and e is 2
 ```

-TODO: Define the behavior when defining the same signature for a function.
+See the section on overloading return types for more information: https://github.com/sirisian/ecmascript-types#overloading-on-return-type

 Explicitly selecting an overload:
 ```js